-While the Company currently has no source of revenue, its cash and cash equivalents of \$25.7 million contribute to working capital of \$21.7 million (as of June 30, 2019), which management believes will be sufficient to fund exploration activities and general working capital for the next 12 months.
-Subsequent to June 30, 2019, the Company entered into agreements to issue 5,106,300 common shares at a price of \$5.85 per share for gross proceeds of \$29.9 million (see "6.
-Financings - Proposed August Financings").
+While the Company currently has no source of revenue, its cash and cash equivalents of \$42.9 million contribute to working capital of \$36.5 million (as of September 30, 2019), which management believes will be sufficient to fund its minimum exploration activities and general working capital for the next 12 months.
 The Company's financial success is dependent on its ability to discover economically viable mineral deposits.
-To advance beyond the currently planned underground and surface exploration programs at Las Chispas, the Company may require additional financing, which is subject to a number of factors many of which are beyond the Company's control.
+To advance beyond the currently planned underground and surface exploration programs at Las Chispas, the Company may require additional financing, which is subject to a number of factors, many of which are beyond the Company's control.
 There is no assurance that future equity capital will be available to the Company in the amounts or at the times desired by the Company or on terms that are acceptable to it, if at all.
 In order to facilitate the management of its capital requirements, the Company prepares annual expenditure budgets which are revised periodically based on the results of its exploration programs, availability of financing, and industry conditions.